DaleWylie/Holcim-Call-Sage/README.md

 -   **Transcript & Audio Input**: Users can either paste a call transcript directly (e.g., from Genesys Cloud) or upload a `.wav` audio recording for the AI to transcribe and analyze.
 -   **Analyst Identification**: The AI is instructed to intelligently extract the analyst's name from call metadata, ensuring accurate reporting even if the name is not clearly captured in the dialogue.
 -   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a concise summary, and actionable areas for improvement, making it easy to digest and act upon.
+-   **PDF Export**: The final, human-verified review can be exported as a professional PDF document, including the checker's name and the date of review.

 ## How to Use the Application

 1.  **Define the Call Scoring Matrix**:
-    -   On the left side of the screen, you will find the scoring criteria in an accordion-style list.
+    -   On the left side of the screen, you will find the scoring criteria.
     -   You can click on any criterion to expand it and edit its name and description.
     -   Click the **"Add Criterion"** button to add a new item to the list.
     -   Click the trash can icon next to a criterion to delete it (a confirmation will be required).

 2.  **Provide the Call Data**:
-    -   On the right side of the screen, you have two options for input:
+    -   On the right side of the screen, fill in the required details:
+    -   **Interaction ID**: Enter the unique identifier for the call (e.g., from Genesys Cloud).
+This is a mandatory field.
+    -   **Agent Name (Optional)**: Provide the agent's name if you want to ensure it's captured correctly.
+Otherwise, the AI will attempt to extract it.
+    -   **Input Call Transcript OR Upload Audio**:
-        -   **Option A: Paste Transcript**: Copy the call transcript from its source (e.g., Genesys Cloud) and paste it into the "Input Call Transcript" text area.
+        -   **Option A: Paste Transcript**: Copy the call transcript from its source and paste it into the "Input Call Transcript" text area.
         -   **Option B: Upload Audio**: Click the "Select .wav file" button to upload a call recording.
 The AI will handle the transcription automatically.
     -   *Note: If a `.wav` file is uploaded, it will take priority, and any text in the transcript box will be disregarded.*

 3.  **Generate the Review**:
     -   Click the **"Generate Call Review"** button at the bottom.
-    -   The button will become active once either a transcript or a `.wav` file has been provided.
+    -   The button will become active once an Interaction ID and either a transcript or a `.wav` file have been provided.
 A loading indicator will show that the analysis is in progress.

-4.  **View the Results**:
+4.  **Verify and Print the Review**:
-    -   Once the AI has completed its analysis, the generated review will appear at the bottom of the page, formatted for clarity and easy reading.
+    -   Once the AI has completed its analysis, the generated review will appear at the bottom of the page.
+    -   Review the generated scores and summaries.
+You can click the pencil icon next to any score to amend it if necessary.
+    -   In the "Checked By" section at the bottom of the review, enter your name.
+    -   Click the **"Print to PDF"** button to save a final, verified copy of the report.

 ## Technical Stack